We all walk into networking events with our own thoughts and attitudes about it.

 I’ve been thinking a lot about how networking has changed for me in the last two to three years.

-How it’s evolved since I noticed that something wasn’t working and started all the reading, programs and research that led to where I am today (part of the story here).
+How it’s evolved since I noticed that something wasn’t working and started all the reading, programs and research that led to where I am today.

 And through this reflection, I realized I had a bit of problem vs opportunity thinking happening.